 I don't know how long ago, but this is what they arrested him for.

-And he called Trans Women.
+And he called trans women violent.

-The trouble is if you try to ban anything along these lines, you get this.
+The trouble is, if you try to ban anything along these lines, you get this.

 So Great Britain is giving us the clearest lesson on why you shouldn't be that way.